marek22k/i2prm/README.md

 The connection partner is sent a verification string to confirm that it has
 transmitted its real base64\.
 The default length is 32 characters.

+1. Open the i2prm.rb file with any editor.
+However, I recommend using syntax highlighting for an overview.
+2. Find the line with the following content: `$codelen = 32`
-1. Execute helper script editkeystrength.rb.
-As the first argument, enter the new desired key length.
+3. Replace the number 32 with the desired key length.
-** Attention: The old key will be deleted. **

 How can I activate the BOB API?